rwaldron/tc39-notes/es8/2017-03/mar-21.md

 There's a presentation linked from the agenda.

 DE: Just to recap the purpose for the proposal.
 This is a zero-width assertion that matches a string without consuming anything.There are both positive and negative look behinds now.  ...
-At the last meeting I was asking if we could go to Stage3.
+At the last meeting I was asking if we could go to stage 3.

 (see slides for more details)